All Episodes

 Make a comment.

-Have you noticed how since Barack Obama's been president, there's a renewed interest in what the majority of Americans want?
+Have you noticed how, since Barack Obama's been president, there's a renewed interest in what the majority of Americans want?

-Yes, supposedly so.
+Yes, yes, supposedly so.

-Unless your majority says something that's not politically correct, then then they have to be burned at the stake.
+Unless your majority says something that's not politically correct, then they have to be burned at the stake.

 Were we always concerned with what the majority wanted?

-I mean, after the elections, it should be the laws and the constitution and the courts.
+I mean, after the elections, it should be the laws and the Constitution and the courts.

 It shouldn't be polling all the time about what the majority wants and then making executive decisions, right?